davidmertenjones/ist-303-team-kanto-project/README.md

 ## Steps to test the application
 1. Install pytest, pytest-flask, and pytest-coverage if they are not already installed
-2. In command prompt, navigate to the directory “hospital_search/tests”
+2. In command prompt, navigate to the directory “hospital_search”
 ```
-cd hospital_search/tests
+cd hospital_search
 ```
 3. Use the command below to run the tests.
 This wlll result PASS/FAIL results of the pytests.
 ```